typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 ---
 layout: post
-title: How to use Spire's Ops macros in your own projet
+title: How to use Spire's Ops macros in your own project

 meta:
   nav: blog